kgisl/pythonFDP/units/glossary.md

 ## triple-quoted string
 A string which is bound by three instances of either a quotation mark (`”`) or an apostrophe (`‘`).
 While they don’t provide any functionality not available with single-quoted strings, they are useful for a number of reasons.
 They allow you to include unescaped single and double quotes within a string and they can span multiple lines without the use of the continuation character, making them especially useful when writing `docstrings`.

 ## tuple

 A tuple is a sequence of immutable Python objects.
 Tuples are sequences, just like lists.
 The differences between  tuples and lists are:
   - the tuples cannot be changed unlike lists and
   - tuples use parentheses, whereas lists use square brackets

 ## Zen of Python
 Listing of Python design principles and philosophies that are helpful in understanding and using the language.
-The listing can be found by typing “import this” at the interactive prompt.
+The listing can be found by typing `import this` at the interactive prompt.

 ----

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MDkxOTYzOF19
+eyJoaXN0b3J5IjpbLTEwNzA2NjM4N119
 -->